 Canadian income tax law establishes that the transferor will be deemed to have disposed of the asset, and the transferee will be deemed to have acquired the asset, at its fair market value ("FMV") at the time of the gift.
-Therefore, any accrued gains on the asset (that is, the difference between its FMV at the time of the gift and its cost to the transferor) will be considered a gain51 to the transferor and will be taxed at his marginal income tax rates.
+Therefore, any accrued gains on the asset (that is, the difference between its FMV at the time of the gift and its cost to the transferor) will be considered a gain54 to the transferor and will be taxed at his marginal income tax rates.
 If one is gifting liquid assets such as public company shares, paying the income tax is straightforward.
 For example, if one is gifting shares in Apple Inc. that have market value of \$100,000 and were originally purchased for \$50,000, the transferor will recognize a gain on the disposition of \$50,000.
 One can easily pay the income tax on this gain by selling some of these shares.
 When gifting illiquid assets such as real estate, however, an issue can arise when funds may not be readily available to pay the income tax on the deemed disposition, as one has to pay income tax without receiving the proceeds that one would receive had the real estate actually been sold.
 A possible solution to gifting the illiquid assets would be to sell the asset first so that the gift is that of cash and not real property.
 The seller would then have the cash to pay the income tax.
-Alternatively, if a sale of the property is not an option, the transferee could re-finance the property, generating funds that article, he references the Shulchan Arukh, Hoshen Mishpat, 252 and Kesubos 69b for this proposition.
+Alternatively, if a sale of the property is not an option, the transferee could re-finance the property, generating funds that could then be used to assist with the payment of the income taxes on the gift.